 Babies are sensitive to their parents body language, the more relaxed and confident you are, the more calm and relaxed your baby will feel, and the more successful the lessons will be.

-1. All babies and toddlers attending our classes under the age of 3, potty trained of not, will be required to wear an under nappy and swim nappy as part of a double nappy system for health and safety reasons.
-The double nappy system consists of a disposable or re-usable PLUS a neoprene swim nappy.
-To ensure the safety of all and to avoid accidents, we reserve the right to refuse entry to any child without the correct swim nappies.
+1. All babies and toddlers attending our classes under the age of 3, potty trained or not, will be required to wear a swim nappy and a leak proof neoprene over nappy over the top as part of a double nappy system for health and safety reasons.
+This is compulsory so as to ensure the safety of all and to avoid accidents, we reserve the right to refuse entry to any child without the correct swim nappies.

 2. Please ensure all used nappies are taken away with you or disposed of using a nappy bin if one has been provided.

 We do not allow goggles in our classes.
 Unfortunately we do not make any exceptions, even with a doctors note.